 Drop your bags at your hotel then start your weekend in Melbourne with a few drinks at a bar or a casual dinner.

-Start your morning with brunch at Higher Ground.
+Start your morning with brunch at Higher Ground (bookings essential) or Operator Diner.
+(Although if you’re in a hurry, avoid Higher Ground – the service is terribly slow.)
 Don’t need to start the day with a full breakfast?
-Grab a takeaway coffee and bagel from Manchester Press.
+Grab a takeaway coffee and bagel from Manchester Press instead.

 Take a stroll around the city.
 If it’s your first time visiting Melbourne, the following walk will take you past some of the top Melbourne attractions.
 And if you’ve been here before, you can check out what’s new in the city since your last visit.